-Students who are allowed to re-enroll after the suspension review process are not guaranteed eligibility for financial aid and should contact the Office of Financial Aid to determine eligibility.
+Students who are allowed to re-enroll after the suspension review process are not guaranteed eligibility for financial aid and should contact the Financial Aid Office to determine eligibility.

 Academic Dismissal

 A student who is Academically Dismissed from the University will not be eligible for continued enrollment at Carson-Newman University.
 The student has been given opportunity to improve his/her academic performance and has been unsuccessful.